laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 We note that the de Bruijn graph algorithm would work if we had the L-spectrum of a  genome and $$L-1 > \ell_{\text{interleaved}}$$.
-However the number of reads of length $$L$$ necessary to get the L-spectrum would be astronomical even for modest genome sizes, and large read lengths.
+However the number of reads of length $$L$$ necessary to get the L-spectrum would be astronomical even for modest genome sizes and large read lengths.

 To get a more practical version of the de Bruijn graph algorithm, we have to go through a detour.
-We basically try to get the k-spectrum of a genome from reads of length L, where L > k.
+We basically try to get the k-spectrum of a genome from reads of length L where L > k.
 Abstractly, each read of length L gives us L-k+1 strings of length k (called k-mers).
-To quantify the number of reads necessary for this to work, given a success probability $$(1-\epsilon)$$, we must characterise the number of L length reads necessary to get the k-spectrum.
+To quantify the number of reads necessary for this to work, given a success probability $$(1-\epsilon)$$, we must characterize the number of L length reads necessary to get the k-spectrum.

 Reads of length L are said to  *k-cover* if there is a read starting in every